dalel487/su2hmc/README.md

 - `beta` is β, given up to three significant figures
 - `akappa` is hopping parameter, given up to four significant figures
 - `jqq` is the diquark source, given up to three significant figures
-- `thetaq` is the diquark mixing angle
+- `c_sw` is the clover coefficient.
+Leave as zero for an unimproved action
 - `fmu` is the chemical potential
 - `aNf` is ignored.
 Originating in the Cornell group when Ken Wilson was still there, that molecular dynamics time-discretisation artifacts can be absorbed into renormalisation of the bare parameters of the lattice action
 - `stepl` is the average number of steps per trajectory.
 For a single trajectory it times dt should equal 1